agude/agude.github.io/_drafts/2021-02-08-custom_markdown_for_github_pages.md

 I created a way to define my own syntax based on [Anatol Broder's][ab] [Compress] and [Sylvain Durand's][sd] post on [_Improving typography on Jekyll_][it].
-It uses [Liquid] to rewrite the web page **after** it has been compiled, allowing complete control on formatting and allowing you to define custom Markdown syntax.
+It uses [Liquid] to rewrite the web page **after** it has been compiled, giving you complete control of formatting and allowing you to define custom Markdown syntax.
 Since it uses only the default tools built in to Jekyll, it works natively on [Github Pages]!
 Here is how it works: